tecracer-training/cloudformation-workshop/README.md

 # cloudformation-workshop

 Labs helping you to dive into CloudFormation.
-Read the Lab Description and start coding from ``stubs``.
+Read the Lab Description in each Readme.md and start coding from ``lab..-stub.template``.
-Have a look at ``solutions`` or ask your instructor if you need help.
+Have a look at ``lab..-sample-solution.template`` or ask your instructor if you need help.

 ## Resources
 Types: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html